 - Do your personnel understand external risks to your company?

 At International Intelligence we work with companies to find the most cost-effective way of securing a company, its staff and its intellectual property.
 No security procedure should hinder the day-to-day running of the company; procedures should be put in place as part of a good “housekeeping policy” to aid in times of need.

 In this Olympic year when the threat of a terrorist attack is heightened, could your company hold its head high and say that it has done all that it can to be prepared and to provide a safe working environment?

-“Prevention is always less costly than trying to rebuild after attack.
-Having well trained staff who are educated to the risks and threats is a key defence”
+“Prevention is always less costly than trying to rebuild after the attack.
+Having well-trained staff who are educated to the risks and threats is a key defence”

 For up-to-date information on the risk and security situation with live news feed, see our United Kingdom Security Risk Report.